fhoedemakers/PicoSystem_InfoNes/README.md

 - Push and hold the X button then the power-on button.
 Release the buttons and the drive RPI-RP2 appears on your computer.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The PicoSystem will reboot and will now run the emulator.

-## Uploading single game rom
+## Uploading single game
-Load roms by setting the device in BOOTSEL mode.
+Load single game rom by setting the device in BOOTSEL mode.
 (Connect to computer then Hold X and power on device) The ROM should be placed at address **0x10110000**, and can be  transferred using [picotool](https://github.com/raspberrypi/picotool).

 ```